canonical/opensearch-operator/docs/how-to/scale-horizontally.md

 Repeat the removal step for each additional unit you need to remove.

-## Expected result

-After scaling, `juju status` shows all remaining units `active/idle`, and the cluster health API returns `green`.
-For scale-up, new units appear and join the cluster automatically.

 ## Next steps

 * [Optimize cluster performance with profiles](how-to-optimize-cluster-performance) — tune resource allocation for the new cluster size.